Paid Personal Days

 The employer also has the opportunity through his or her paid time off packages to limit the number of days that an employee takes off.
 The provided number of days off tends to set up the expectation with employees that this is the number of days that they are allowed to miss work without affecting their standing in the organization.

-In a workplace that emphasizes flexibility, this minimal number of days works because employees may only need to use paid time off for events that will last 2-4 hours or longer.
+In a workplace that emphasizes flexibility, this minimal number of days works out well because employees may only need to use paid time off for events that will last 2-4 hours or longer.
 A one-hour parent-teacher meeting might allow the employee to leave work an hour early in the afternoon and start an hour early in the morning to make up the time.
 The employee would not use their paid personal days in a flexible workplace.

 Employers Provide Guidelines for Using Paid Personal Days